Norcross DUI Lawyer

 Representation during Administrative License Suspension Hearings

 An administrative license hearing will be scheduled between 45 and 90 days after your arrest.
 During the hearing, a few different things may happen.
 If the arresting officer doesn’t show up or comes to an agreement with your attorney, the suspension can be dismissed or rescinded.
 Otherwise, a hearing will be conducted to determine whether your driver’s license will be suspended.
-Our Georgia DUI attorney can represent you during this hearing and fight to protect your driving privileges.
+Our Norcross, Georgia DUI attorney can represent you during this hearing and fight to protect your driving privileges.